How To Set Limits: Advice from Montessori Lead Guide Krys Swayne

 If we know that discipline is about teaching, and that part of teaching means proactively connecting our children to purposeful work, then it’s easy to see why freedom is grounding for our children.
 If we overlook the importance of structuring this freedom with clear and consistent expectations, limits and boundaries, then we haven’t truly treated the child as capable because we have stopped short of guiding them fully.

-Ms. Krys, Lead Guide at Guidepost Montessori Craig Ranch, shares some concrete tips below for effectively setting limits and boundaries at home.
+Kris Swayne, a.k.a.
+Ms. Krys, is the Lead Guide at Guidepost Montessori Craig Ranch.
+Here shares some concrete tips below for effectively setting limits and boundaries at home.
 She currently leads the Nido community for infants up to 18 months old, and she also has many years of experience leading Montessori Toddler communities for children up to age 3.

 How should we think about limits?